 - 1. Ensure the control is energized. - NOTE: Any compatible modem may be used; however, it is not recommended to communicate at less than 2400 bps. - 2.
 From the control's Configuration Menu, set the control's Baud Rate (19200 bps maximum) to a value that can be matched by the baud rate of both the control's modem and the PC modem. - 3.
-From the control Configuration Menu, set the Communication Address of the control to a number not used by any other control sharing the same modem (serial connections and modems can be shared through the use of a communications line splitter, refer to Figure 9-4). - NOTE: All GE-2011B Series Digital Tapchanger Controls are shipped with communications password disabled (set to 0000). - 4.
+From the control Configuration Menu, set the Communication Address of the control to a number not used by any other control sharing the same modem (serial connections and modems can be shared through the use of a communications line splitter, refer to Figure 9-4). - NOTE: All GE-2011C Series Digital Tapchanger Controls are shipped with communications password disabled (set to 0000). - 4.
 If desired, set the Communication Password. - 5.
-The GE-2011B only supports BECO 2200 Communication Protocol.
-Protocol configuration is not required.
+Determine the type of control, then proceed as follows: - a.
+If using COM1 on a GE-2011C, then set the control's Communications Protocol to BECO 2200. - b.
+If using COM2 on a GE-2011C, only BECO 2200 is supported, therefore Communications Protocol configuration is not required.

 ▲ CAUTION: Control remote communication is disabled when the control is in the local mode.
-(GE-2011B) may be set to disable local control mode remote communication blocking).
+(GE-2011C may be set to disable local control mode remote communication blocking).

-6. Position the control menu to the EXIT Screen, then select ENT (the control will display a blank screen even though the unit remains operational). ■ NOTE: Communication cable connections are provided in Section 9.8, Communication Cables.
+- 6. Position the control menu to the EXIT Screen, then select ENT (the control will display a blank screen even though the unit remains operational). - NOTE: Communication cable connections are provided in Section 9.9, Communication Cables.